SimGrafton/TARApp/README.md

 1. Yahoo finance historical daily data gets the last 254 days ish.
 So will only need to run the script once every 250 days for each stock to have updated data.
 Could create a button to update all stocks.

+2. After speaking to Duncan, it may make more sense in the future to have the data stored and accessed from a database.
+Otherwise I will need to parse and iterate through an enourmous JSON file, or segregate the data.
+For the database, I could use something along the lines of SQLite, to run a database locally.
+Otherwise, I could use Docker to host a MongoDB database.
 -- End of To do --